 Presenting financials to a board may, on the face of it, seem like a fairly straightforward task.
 Actually, it’s not.
 That’s because you’re not just presenting financials, you’re telling a story.
 And good storytelling is hard to do.

 I’ve learned that getting it right requires a combination of a strong narrative, unambiguous messaging, and clear visuals that effectively communicate the data.
 Knowing how to frame the story begins by understanding your audience.
-Because not all boards, and not all board members, are the same, doing the groundwork to understand the board, its members, and their priorities, is a critical first step.

 In general, determining the kind of board depends on whether its members see their role as partners in the operational running of the business or as being more focused on broad oversight.
 This is often influenced by what type of investors are on the board.
 When a board is composed of private equity investors, it’s likely that they will be more active and engaged in company decision making.
-Private equity investors tend to have smaller portfolio companies and take an active role in operational matters and decision making to support the results they are seeking from each of their portfolio companies.
-These members typically want to see more detail in order to gain a deeper understanding of the financial data, options, and context for decision making.

 In contrast, VC investors tend to make more investments, spreading their bets across a broader portfolio of companies.
-As such, as board members, they’re less focused on tactical decision making, and on the operational details impacting a company, and instead are more interested in key valuation metrics and trends.
+As such, as board members, they’re less focused on tactical decision-making and on the operational details impacting a company and instead are more interested in key valuation metrics and trends.

-After establishing whether a board wants details for decision making or more summary information to support oversight responsibility, take a closer look at the individual members and their preferences for information.
 I suggest arranging a 30-minute meeting with each member right from the start to set expectations and determine the priorities of each.
 What metrics are they looking for?
 How do they define company success?
 Boards add and replace members at various points, so this interview should be conducted each time a new member joins.
 How will the new member impact the dynamic of the entire board?

 Understanding board members’ goals allows the executive team to be proactive, not reactive, in deciding which metrics to include and how much depth to display.